Chapter 7 : Kiss Me Twice, Shame On Me

 "For the record," Albus continues, "I didn't say it's a date.
 I just want to see a meeting for myself.
 Have you ever been to one?"

 "Aren't you curious?"

-I stare at him and can't help but burst into another laugh. "...is this how you end up in shit?"
+I stare at him and can't help but laugh.
+"Is this how you end up in shit?"
 No wonder he seeks me out.

 He shrugs, unfazed.
 "Just some fun."

 "Fun," I repeat.
 I take everything I've said about this boy back: he's unstable.
-"Going into a room full of girls who attacked you yesterday and whose brains combined could almost be the size of " I hold a finger and thumb up with a rather generous space between them " a grape
+"Going into a room full of girls who attacked you yesterday and whose brains combined could almost be the size of"—I hold a finger and thumb up with a rather generous space between them—"a grape... is fun?"

 "I can take them.
 Loosen up, Fitzgerald."